 - Keywords Extraction

-Search Within Platform
+Search Within the Video Library

 Content in VIDIZMO can also be searched by applying the appropriate categories and filters, thereby narrowing down the search result generated by the platform.
-Similarly, using multiple categories and filters simultaneously will enable VIDIZMO’s powerful faceted or multidimensional search, which can narrow down search results even further.
+Similarly, using multiple categories and filters simultaneously will enable VIDIZMO’s powerful faceted search or multidimensional search, which can narrow down search results even further.
 In industries such as the automotive industry where videos are used for training automotive engineers in creating, modifying, and assembling whole parts of an automobile, viewers can reduce the time searching for video content by selecting the appropriate category for instance “engineering” and applying multiple filters such as “author”, “part type” etc, hence specifying the search results to enlist the most relevant content for viewers.

 Another use for faceted search is in Law Enforcement agencies.
 One of the most challenging and time-consuming tasks for any Law Enforcement during an investigation is the search for incident data and metadata during the analysis of digital evidence.
 VIDIZMO’s Digital Evidence Management is positioned to help law enforcement agencies solve the most challenging task of searching digital evidence content.
 By selecting the search facets through choosing the right filters and categories, VIDIZMO automatically filters out irrelevant sub facets.
 Because the system generates only relevant evidence with every selection, it allows law enforcement agencies to drill down into searching results with precision and accuracy.